English Ivy Facts, Uses, and Problems

 Ivy is often said to cause walls to break down as it sends its roots into crevices.
 However, some researchers say that instead of causing crumbling, ivy often attaches to sections of walls that are already starting to crumble and have many crevices that the roots can enter.

-Supporters of English ivy say that ivy growing on the outside of a building helps a wall by providing thermal insulation, keeping it cooler in summer and warmer in winter.
+Supporters of the plant say that ivy growing on the outside of a building helps a wall by providing thermal insulation, keeping it cooler in summer and warmer in winter.
 Some people claim that ivy traps water next to the wall, increasing structural damage, while others say that the waxy covering on ivy leaves repels water from the wall instead.

-English ivy can spread rapidly and aggressively and can be troublesome if its growth isn't controlled.
-In North America it grows all year in some areas.
+English ivy can spread rapidly and aggressively.
+It can be troublesome if its growth isn't controlled.
+In some parts of North America it grows all year.
 It thrives in shade but also grows in sunny areas.
-It also tolerates a wide variety of soils.
+The plant tolerates a wide variety of soils.

 Sometimes ivy is accused unfairly of crimes.
 For example, it doesn't damage tree trunks directly.
 It attaches to them with its adventitious roots, but these don't penetrate the trunk or absorb nutrients from the tree.